jamesmeyer1/EKSKube2IAM/README.md

             privileged: true
 ```
 ## Step 11:
-Deploy Application to test namespace.
-You need to assign the ARN with S3 permissions and the trust that you created above here.
+I have included a way to test your S3 permissions.
+You need to replace the ARN with the role you create above with S3 permissions.

 ```
 apiVersion: v1